JaradAng/7319_Project/README.md

 ## Overview

-This application serves as a comprehensive smart home video security system.
-It is designed to consume and process video footage, track objects within the frame, analyze for threats, and display the analyzed data on a user-friendly dashboard.
+The Smart home security system performs real-time video analytics on footage from cameras or local storage with ability detect and track people and vehicles, publishing the object data to an event bus that routes it to separate pipelines for customized threat analysis of humans and vehicles.
+These analytics pipelines identify potential security risks like loitering and unusual activities, sending alerts and images crops to a web dashboard that allows homeowners to monitor emerging threats on their property through an intuitive, centralized interface.
 It it currently set up to run on CPU to run on most consumer PCs

 ---